hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Technically yes *but* the instructions on the 'Getting Started' page say: "If you are using a Debian 7+ or Ubuntu 13.10+ version, you should use libcurl3 with multiarch:" ... this is a Debian 11 system so I used those instructions.
 Perhaps somewhere about Debian 9/10, it actually changed across to libcurl4?

 [11:33:51](#jwCeFreO7VVcy6meNW2KuAas583LwWrjXYcnPeLZI9c) <hiiamboris (NOT THIS ONE)>:
-Yeah, but to update the instructions we need to know which Debian version to list Ì†ΩÌ∏â
+Yeah, but to update the instructions we need to know which Debian version to list üòâ

 [11:34:40](#r9mVurPzg9s6ibyhi3rkggdwHgzJY_so5G37SsQ7ino) <quid-agis (Quid Agis)>:
 OK good point.